aroberge/pyextensions/topics/loops.md

 In what follows, I will refer to these categories simply as

 1. repeat n
-2. repeat while
+2. repeat while condition
-3. repeat until
+3. repeat until condition
 4. repeat forever

 I note that, for experienced programmers, the last two categories are usually